-All About What We Do: Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services
+All About Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

-What we want to share with you is the powerful and science-based elements of Emotionally Focused Couples Therapy.
+What I want to share with you is the powerful and science-based elements of Emotionally Focused Couples Therapy.
 My hope is that you will gain a greater understanding of:

 - What to expect when you come for help